vvvv666/greenfield-docs/src/guide/greenfield-blockchain/modules/storage-provider.md

 ### Params

-Params is a module-wide configuration structure that stores system parameters and defines overall functioning of the sp module.
+Params is a module-wide configuration structure that stores system parameters and defines overall functioning of the SP module.

 ```protobuf
 // Params defines the parameters for the module.